-You’ve conquered a lot this year, from starting 2020 with strategic goals to adapting every part of your strategy, work environment, and life due to the pandemic.
-It’s been a demanding year.
+You’ve conquered a lot this year, from starting with strategic goals to adapting many parts of your business and life due to workplace challenges and economic changes.
+For many, it’s been another fast-paced, taxing year.
 So, what’s left to do?
 Evaluate and review.

-Annual reviews are standard these days, and most senior managers don’t need to put much thought or effort into conducting one.
+Annual reviews are standard, and most senior managers don’t necessarily need to put much thought or effort into conducting one.
 However, it is always a good idea to get back to the basics and remember that performance reviews can be demotivating or counter-productive if not handled correctly.

 Planning for the review is critical to ensure the meeting meets your objective: improvement.
 Your team members expect to have formalized feedback at the end of every year.
 As a leader, the act of reviewing a team member’s performance shows respect and an interest in their development.
 Think back on the early years of your career.
 Did you have a manager who dedicated significant time and energy to your performance reviews?
 How did that help you become the professional you are today?
 On the contrary, was there ever a manager in your professional life who never told you how you were tracking?
 Either way, that experience should help you recognize the importance of feedback and conducting performance reviews with your team.